Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNET5/README.md

 HTTP is not just for serving up web pages.
 It’s also a powerful platform for building APIs that expose services and data.
 HTTP is simple, flexible, and ubiquitous.
 Almost any platform that you can think of has an HTTP library, so HTTP services can reach a broad range of clients, including browsers, mobile devices, and traditional desktop apps.

 Previous versions of ASP.NET included the Web API framework for creating web APIs.
-In ASP.NET 5, this functionality has been merged into the MVC 6 framework.
+In ASP.NET Core, this functionality has been merged into the MVC 6 framework.
 Unifying the two frameworks makes it simpler to build apps that include both UI (HTML) and APIs, because now they share the same code base and pipeline.

 In this exercise, you will use ASP.NET Scaffolding again to generate a web API controller.
 You will use the same **Person** and **PersonContext** classes from the previous exercise to provide the same person data in JSON format.
 You will see how you can expose the same resources in different ways within the same ASP.NET application.